edj4960/officesum/README.md

 ## Description

-This is a placeholder text generator the utilizes commedic quotes from the show 'The Office'.
+This is a placeholder text generator that utilizes commedic quotes from the show 'The Office'.
 This is a for fun project and was made using React.js and SASS.

 The app utilizes React context providers to handle delegating timed themed changes and the generating and displaying of randomized quotes.